 - Are we staying responsible to our stakeholders?

 These questions are important, because they keep us on course with our mission.
 We always want to be good stewards of what we’ve been given.

-And true to our mission, be sure to check out our upcoming Bunks Across America event!
+And true to our mission, be sure to check out our annual Bunks Across America event!
 It’s a great opportunity to get involved and be a part of history.